Arunav0275/GUVI_Project1/README.md

 ## 🧾 Project Description
 This project is designed to clean HR data entered manually by the user, allowing:

-.Continuous entry of employee records
+- Continuous entry of employee records
-.Handling of missing values (None) for both numerical and categorical data .Automatic imputation using:
+- Handling of missing values (None) for both numerical and categorical data
+- Automatic imputation using:
-  .Mean for numerical fields (Age, Salary, Experience) .Mode for categorical fields (Department, Attrition, Education, Gender) .Data is saved in a CSV file which gets updated on every run
+  - Mean for numerical fields (Age, Salary, Experience)
+  - Mode for categorical fields (Department, Attrition, Education, Gender)
+- Data is saved in a CSV file which gets updated on every run

-🛠 Technologies Used
+## 🛠 Technologies Used
-.Python 3
+- Python 3
-.Pandas
-.NumPy
+- Pandas
+- NumPy

-📁 Input Fields
+## 📁 Input Fields
-.EmployeeID (int)
+- EmployeeID (int)
-.Age (int)
+- Age (int)
-.Department (categorical)
+- Department (categorical)
-.Attrition (Yes/No)
+- Attrition (Yes/No)
-.Salary (float)
+- Salary (float)
-.Experience (float)
+- Experience (float)
-.Education Level (HighSchool/Bachelor/Master/PhD)
+- Education Level (HighSchool/Bachelor/Master/PhD)
-.Gender (Male/Female/Other)
+- Gender (Male/Female/Other)

-🚀 How to Run This Project
+## 🚀 How to Run This Project
 1. Clone the repository:
     git clone https://github.com/Arunav0275/GUVI_Project1.git
     cd GUVI_Project1